 Here are some of our favorite places to go clubbing:

 at 48 King George Street

-My favorite club is the Bootleg club (formerly called Maxim Club) and their Fetish Friday line in the heart of the city.
+My favorite club is the Bootleg club, especially their Fetish Friday line in the heart of the city.

-This is a great underground place without fancy décor or props, but with amazing atmosphere and great house music.
+This is a great underground place without fancy décor or props, but with amazing atmosphere and great house and techno music.

 You'll find here people of all ages who want to simply have a good time and forget their weekday worries.